Myanmar's Suu Kyi faces six years in jail after new sentences -source | Law-Order

 That sentence, which was later reduced to two years, was met by a chorus of international condemnation.
 Rights group Amnesty International said on Twitter on Monday the new convictions were "the latest act in the farcical trial against the civilian leader".

 It called for her release along with thousands of others "unjustly detained" since the coup.
+"The latest verdict against Aung San Suu Kyi is a politically motivated verdict.
+Aung San Suu Kyi continues to be the leading champion of democracy in Myanmar," Berit Reiss-Andersen, the chair of the Norwegian Nobel Committee, told Reuters.

+"The Nobel Committee is deeply concerned about her situation," she added.
 SECRETIVE TRIAL

 Suu Kyi's supporters say the cases against her are baseless and designed to end her political career and leave the military free to wield power untrammeled by any challenge.
 The junta says Suu Kyi is being given due process by an independent court led by a judge appointed by her own administration.
 A spokesman for the military council could not be immediately reached for comment.